Don Sorenson: Biography

 Donald (Don) Sorenson was born in Glendale, California in 1948.
 He was an LA-based American painter and sculptor who mainly focused on producing abstract and line-work within his art.
 Being born during the Baby Boom era of the 20th century, Don and other contemporary artists at the time explored the realm of experimental art.
 Taking his passion further he would receive his education and master's degree of fine arts at the California State University Northridge.
 Don would continue his art career by going to hosting his own exhibitions and partaking in others all over the United States.
 He would go on to have his art featured in galleries in his native Southern California region, but also in cities such as Washington D.C., Albuquerque, and New York City.
 Don's art grew in popularity over the years and his work began to evolve.
 Going from work that was only line-work, to abstract renditions of Greek Gods.
-As his art career progressed, Don would contract AIDS, which he would struggle with but continue publishing work until 1985, the year he passed away.
+As his art career progressed, Don would contract AIDS, which he would struggle with but continue publishing work until 1985, the year he died.